Interview with SEO Hobby Expert, Digital Nomad and Explorer: Living in Sao Paulo Brazil

 Did you explore areas outside Sao Paulo?

 Yes!
-If the concrete jungle feels overwhelming, you can take a bus about 1.5 hours out to coastal towns like Guarujá or Santos.
-These are the closest beaches to Sao Paulo and offer a refreshing break from city life.
-Some beaches are cleaner than others—some suffer from sewage runoff, so choose wisely.
+If you feel tired of the busy city, you can take a bus for about 1.5 hours to reach coastal towns like Guarujá or Santos.
+These places have the closest beaches to Sao Paulo.
+They give you a good break from city life.
+Some of the beaches look cleaner, but others have problems with sewage runoff.
+So, pick your spot with care.

 📚 FAQs about Living in Sao Paulo Brazil